-- Staff told any patients who were in pain to inform them and they would stop the scan.
-For in- patients who would be likely to be in pain due to the scanning staff would liaise with the ward to increase pain relief before the scan. - We saw that staff asked patients about their pain before starting on their scan and were careful so that they caused as little discomfort to the patients as possible.
+• Staff told any patients who were in pain to inform them and they would stop the scan.
+For in- patients who would be likely to be in pain due to the scanning staff would liaise with the ward to increase pain relief before the scan.